Giftbit/internal-edhi/README.md

 ### Freeze and unfreeze Account

 `./node_modules/.bin/ts-node scripts/freezeAccount.ts`

 `./node_modules/.bin/ts-node scripts/unfreezeAccount.ts`

 Freeze and unfreeze an Account by accountId.
 Freezing is how we revoke/disable/delete an account.
 As indicated this operation is easily reversible.

 This does not delete their API keys.
 I think it's a good idea to *not* delete their API keys just in case communication gets confused and the customer is not actually done using Lightrail yet.

+### Delete API keys

+`./node_modules/.bin/ts-node scripts/deleteAccountApiKeys.ts`

+Deletes all live and test mode API keys for the given accountId.
+This is not as easily reversed as freezing the Account so I don't generally recommend this.
+I would only go this route if someone was being abusive.

 ### Export database